NathOrmond/dotfiles/README.md

 cd ~/Dev/dotfiles && ./install.sh
 ```

-The installation script will:
-- Detect your platform (macOS or Linux)
-- Create necessary symbolic links
-- Install required packages and dependencies
-- Configure your shell environment
-- Set up tmux with custom keybindings
-- Create a secrets directory at `~/afterzsh` (not tracked by git)
-- Install ZSH plugins and tmux plugins automatically
+The installation script will detect your platform, create symbolic links for the configuration files, and install necessary packages and plugins.

 ### Manual Update